CalDrac/KirbySqueakSquadRandomizer/README.md

 I have ideas to add randomizing options, but I don't have the knowledge in NDS rom structure to implement them.
 If you know :
-- World structure
-- Level structure
-- How to add an item
+- How to give an item to Kirby
+- Collection data structure in RAM

 Feel free to contact me : caldrac on discord

+# BETA VERSION - Blocking powers hack

+You start with no powers, you need to collect a power scroll to unlock the corresponding power.

+It seems possible to win the game without any power

 # To use the randomizer